mnelson4/printmyblog/readme.txt

 = 2.1.1 December 30 2019 =
 * Don't redirect to welcome page on bulk activations or reactivation
+* Hide print buttons when printing a page without Print My Blog
+* Hide print buttons when post is password-protected

 = 2.1.0 December 27 2019 =
 * Add option to reverse the order of posts or pages